-The ISP Student Library offers hundreds of titles in the areas of Indigenous Knowledge, research and language area, as well as DVDs and language CDs that you can borrow.
-A Research Librarian from one of the campus libraries also offers students research-related assistance two hours every week.
+The ISP Student Library offers hundreds of titles in the areas of Indigenous Knowledge, research and language, as well as DVDs and language CDs that you can borrow.
+A research librarian from 1 of the campus libraries also offers students research-related assistance 2 hours every week.

 The ISP Office is home to the ISP Student Lounge.
-The room is equipped with a flat screen TV, DVD player, computers, printer, and Internet access.
-You can use this space to study, hold a meeting, or just take a break.
+The room is equipped with a flat screen TV, a DVD player, computers, a printer and Internet access.
+You can use this space to study, hold a meeting or just take a break.

 At university, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
-Below you will find more about student life at McMaster.
+In this section you will find more information about student life at McMaster.

 Clubs and Societies

 McMaster has almost 290 student clubs you can join.
-Clubs are divided into five categories: Academic, Cultural, Recreational, Religious, and Social Issues.
+Clubs are divided into 5 categories: Academic, Cultural, Recreational, Religious and Social Issues.
 Clubs are the cornerstones of student life on campus.
-They allow you to come together with other students who have similar interests, backgrounds, and ambition for a shared experience.
+They allow you to come together with other students who have similar interests, backgrounds and ambitions for a shared experience.

 Aboriginal Learners’ Clubs